Table of Contents[Hide][Show]

 5. Visit the Pirate Museum

-My son loved the interactive activities and the new exhibit featuring artifacts of the Red Sea Pirates.
+My son loved the interactive activities and exhibit featuring artifacts of the Red Sea Pirates.

 Upon paying admission, museum staff will give you a treasure map.
 You can hunt for treasures hidden around the museum in spots marked with a skull and crossbones (as in X Marks the Spot!).
 This makes for a truly fun and interactive learning experience.
 At the end, kids who complete the activity get a prize.

 TravelingMom Tip: This is a great place to visit on a rainy day.
-With mainly indoor exhibits, you can easily kill a few hours here while waiting for the sun to come out to enjoy St. Augustine’s other attractions for teens.
+With mainly indoor exhibits, you can easily kill a few hours here while waiting for the sun to come out to enjoy other things to do in St. Augustine with teens.